55amin/brace/README.md

 # Brace
-A full-stack, multi-role task, ticket & agent management system, developed as part of my computer science A-Level project.
-Brace consists of two integrated web applications: one for customers and one for agents/admins.
+Brace is a full-stack, multi-role task, ticket, and agent management system developed as part of my A-level Computer Science NEA project.
+It consists of two integrated web applications — one for customers and one for support staff (agents and administrators).

+Brace streamlines technical support operations by combining ticket tracking, task management, real-time communication, and admin coordination in a single system.

 ## Features
 *Customer Portal*
-- Create support tickets through a web interface
+- Submit support tickets through a web interface
 - View existing tickets and their statuses
-- Real-time chat with support agents
+- Real-time chat with assigned support agents

 *Agent & Admin Portal*
-- Agents can:
+Agents can:
-  - Respond to tickets
+- Respond to assigned customer tickets
 - Mark tickets and tasks as completed
-  - Chat in real-time with customers
+- Communicate with customers in real time

-- Admins can:
+Admins can:
-  - Create and assign tasks
+- Create and assign tasks to agents
-  - Manage agents and other admins
+- Manage agent and admin accounts
-  - View and coordinate via a calendar dashboard
+- Coordinate workflows through a calendar dashboard

 *Calendar View*
-- Visualize tickets and tasks by date
+- Visualise tickets and tasks by date
-- Role-specific scheduling features for agents and admins
+- Role-specific calendar views (agents see assigned tasks; admins see all activity)

-*Automated ticket assignment*\
+*Automated Ticket Assignment*/
-Tickets are automatically assigned to agents based on availability
+New tickets are automatically assigned to available agents based on workload

 ## Tech Stack
-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript (with responsive design)
-- Backend:
+- Backend: Node.js with Express
 - Database: MySQL
-- Real-Time Communication:
+- Real-time Communication: WebSockets (`ws`)
-WIP

 ## Background
-Brace was developed to explore real-world applications of full-stack development, modular architecture, and deployment practices, particularly in the context of user-based permissions and task workflows.
-WIP
+Brace was built to strengthen my skills in full-stack web development, real-time backend systems, modular design, and cloud deployment.
+The system is designed to reflect real-world technical support workflows with clear role separation.
+It was previously deployed on Render, with data stored using alwaysdata and real-time communication powered by Redis, but it is no longer active.

 ## Limitations
-WIP
+- No media/file support in ticket chat
+- Admins cannot directly respond to or manage tickets
+- Agents are not notified when tickets are automatically assigned to them